-The upgrade is free for customers who purchased earlier versions of the Glink for Android products.
+The upgrade is free for customers who purchased earlier versions of the Glink for Android products with support.

 In this release we have added support for managed app configuration from MDM/EMM systems, and made it easier to export and import configurations.
 We have also implemented auto-import of configurations from the Glink's import folder.
 When the MDM has deployed a configuration file to Glink's import-folder, Glink will automatically install it at startup or when entering the sessions menu.